jbcodeforce/jbcodeforce.github.io/docs/blogs/12-27-21/index.md

-Event-driven solutions are complex to implement, a lot of parts need to be considered, and I did not find any articles that goes into how to do things with the last technologies available to us ('last' meaning November 2021).
+Event-driven solutions are complex to implement, a lot of parts need to be considered, and I did not find any articles that goes into how to do things with the last technologies available to us ('last' meaning March 2022).

-I want to propose a set of articles to address this end-to-end developer's experience, not fully in the perfect order of developer's activities, as normally  we should start by event-storming workshop with the business subject matter experts and apply Domain Driven Design approach, but with enough content, tools and practices to let you start your journey.
+I want to propose a set of articles to address this end-to-end developer's experience, not fully in the perfect order of developer's activities, as normally  we should start by doing an event-storming workshop with the business subject matter experts and apply Domain Driven Design approach to design the different event-driven microservices.

-At the minimum level an event-driven solution will have producer applications, event brokers, consumer applications for event processing and sinks to keep data for longer term.
+At the minimum level, an event-driven solution will have producer applications, event brokers, consumer applications for event processing and sinks to keep data for longer term or do other function like indexing and querying.
 As we want governance to understand how to consume data and who is doing what in this distributed solution, we need to add schema registry, [OpenAPI](https://www.openapis.org/) and [AsyncAPI](https://www.asyncapi.com/) management complemented with metadata management.

-So we have a lot to cover.
+So we have a lot to cover, but three parts should be enough to swallow.

 * Part 1: is about reviewing the components to consider and getting started with GitOps to deploy all the components
 * Part 2: addresses producer code development with OpenAPI and AsyncAPI